katcoutts/ddigital_shopping_basket/README.md

 $ npm test

 The components use shopping basket and stock checker models which are in src -> models and have associated tests in src -> specs.
+The top-level component is ShopBox which is in src -> components.

 The prioritised list of user stories is as follows: